 The committee also established criteria for short-term cash incentive compensation pursuant to our omnibus incentive plan.
 The committee determined that each NEO will have the opportunity to earn a percentage of his or her base salary based in part on the achievement of designated financial goals established by the committee, and in part on the achievement of designated strategic and operational objectives established by the committee designed to enable the company to continue its recovery from the effects of the COVID-19 pandemic.

-The following potential award opportunities (as a percentage of base salary) apply to each NEO, at the threshold, target and stretch levels, as follows:
+The committee established that the potential award opportunities (as a percentage of base salary) applicable to each NEO would remain unchanged from 2022, at each of the threshold, target and stretch levels.